phongduong/my-portfolio/data/posts/schedule-netlify-sites-deployment-with-github-actions.md

 [Source](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events)

 When you are typing the `cron` syntax, you can hover the syntax and see a popup above it.
-It shows you when the workflow will be run
+It shows you when the workflow will run

 ```yaml
 on: